willWashington/POC-PNDD/README.md

 ---

-## Requirements
+## Install Requirements

 - Docker
 - Postgres SQL
-- EF
-- C# 8
+- C# / .NET / EF
-- Potentially Reflection or other tools for looking inward at the source (to capture paths).
 - // What am I missing?

+## Execution:
+- Run `dotnet test` from the root (iirc - test explorer is failing atm - forcing me to try to run the server separately)

 ---